 Fight The Bite with DCHHS Online Mosquito Services

-West Nile Virus is a disease that is spread by the bite of an infected mosquito.
+West Nile virus (WNV) is a disease that is spread by the bite of an infected mosquito.
 Mosquitoes become infected when they feed on the blood from infected birds.

-The infected mosquitoes can then transmit West Nile Virus to humans and animals.
+The infected mosquitoes can then transmit WNV to humans and animals.
 West Nile disease can vary in severity.
-People 50 years of age and older have the highest risk of severe disease.
+People over 50 years of age have the highest risk of severe disease.

-Severe West Nile infections can cause neurologic complications such as encephalitis.
+Severe WNV infections can cause neurologic complications such as encephalitis.
 Milder symptoms include fever, headache and muscle aches.

 - Is it contagious?

-No. West Nile is not spread through contact from person to person or from animal to person.
+No. WNV is not spread through contact from person to person or from animal to person.